The Review/Short Read/

 Twin Peaks in Pictures

-Blake Morrow’s CONTACT exhibition pays homage to the cult series’ iconic characters and locations
+Blake Morrow’s 2017 exhibition paid homage to the cult series’ iconic characters and locations

 “I’ll see you again in 25 years.”

 Well, close enough.
-Twenty-seven years after the debut of one of the most staggeringly original television series of all time, David Lynch and Mark Frost's Twin Peaks returned last Sunday night, creepier and more captivating than ever.
+Twenty-seven years after the debut of one of the most staggeringly original television series of all time, David Lynch and Mark Frost's Twin Peaks returned last May, creepier and more captivating than ever.

-While Peaks fans feverishly try to process the new twists and turns that Lynch and Frost have introduced into their surreal, self-contained narrative universe, the show and its legacy gets the diner treatment in Blake Morrow’s exhibition Return to Twin Peaks as part of this month’s Scotiabank CONTACT Photography Festival, currently taking place across Toronto.
-Morrow honours the show at Field Trip Cafe with a collection of surrealist portraits recreating some of Twin Peaks’ key moments and moods, by capturing original set locations and digitally superimposing uncannily doppelgänger-like models to stand in for the series' iconic characters.
+While Peaks fans feverishly tried to process the new twists and turns that Lynch and Frost have introduced into their surreal, self-contained narrative universe, the show and its legacy got the diner treatment in Blake Morrow’s exhibition Return to Twin Peaks as part of last year’s Scotiabank CONTACT Photography Festival.
+Morrow honoured the show at Field Trip Cafe with a collection of surrealist portraits recreating some of Twin Peaks’ key moments and moods, by capturing original set locations and digitally superimposing uncannily doppelgänger-like models to stand in for the series' iconic characters.

 The photographer’s deep-seated appreciation of the show dates back to his formative years.
 “I was a teen living in the small town of Calabogie, Ontario when Twin Peaks originally aired on TV.
 It was like seeing my own rural surroundings through the most bizarre and fascinating lens,” Morrow explains.
 “I identified with the show and its characters immediately, and it gave me a new appreciation for the seemingly quiet town I was living in.
 I loved the show so much I recorded it every week, and was soon passing around VHS tapes to high school friends, making new fans.”